ncsu-landscape-dynamics/pops-core/README.md

 simulation.remove : removes the pest or pathogen from the infested hosts based on some environmental threshold (currently only temperature is accounted for).

-simulation.generate : generates dispersing indivduls from all infested cells based as a function of local infected hosts and weather.
+simulation.generate : generates dispersing individuals from all infested cells based as a function of local infected hosts and weather.

 simulation.disperse : creates dispersal locations for the dispersing individuals from the generate function.